LionAndDeer/d3FrameworkBundle/README.md

 # d3FrameworkBundle

-Add this Block to your composer.json to use our Recipe
+Add this Block to your composer.json to use our recipe
 ```json
 {
   "extra": {